+§ 36627.
 36627.
 Notice and assessment diagram

-Following adoption of the resolution establishing district assessments on properties pursuant to Section 36625, the clerk shall record a notice and an assessment diagram pursuant to Section 3114.
+Following adoption of the resolution establishing district assessments on properties pursuant to Section 36625-OF Section 36626, the clerk of the city shall record a notice and an assessment diagram pursuant to Section 3114.
 No other provision of Division 4.5 (commencing with Section 3100) applies to an assessment district created pursuant to this part.

+B 36628.
 36628.
 Establishment of separate benefit zones within district; Categories of businesses